micmejia/bible-dump/NKJV/Ezekiel/Ezek 7.md

 Now upon you I will soon pour out My fury, And spend My anger upon you; I will judge you according to your ways, And I will repay you for all your abominations.

 ###### 9
-'My eye will not spare, Nor will I have pity; I will [^a]repay you according to your ways, And your abominations will be in your midst.
+'My eye will not spare, Nor will I have pity; I will repay you according to your ways, And your abominations will be in your midst.
 Then you shall know that I _am_ the Lord who strikes.

 ###### 10
 'Behold, the day!
 Behold, it has come!
 Doom has gone out; The rod has blossomed, Pride has budded.

 ###### 11
-Violence has risen up into a rod of wickedness; None of them _shall remain,_ None of their multitude, None of [^b]them; Nor _shall there be_ wailing for them.
+Violence has risen up into a rod of wickedness; None of them _shall remain,_ None of their multitude, None of them; Nor _shall there be_ wailing for them.

 ###### 12
 The time has come, The day draws near.
 'Let not the buyer rejoice, Nor the seller mourn, For wrath _is_ on their whole multitude.